JPhilC/Sunscan-Crompton-Variant/README.md

 - 50mm objective lens from a Skywatcher 9 x 50 finder scope
 - Use of an RS60-L Manual Trimming Station Platform Linear Stage Tuning Sliding Table φ60mm (as described on ebay) for the grating holder

 I had previously bought the turntable in preparation for an attempt at the PVC spectro heligraph (https://github.com/terawats/PVC_Spectroheliograph) so I decided to incorporate that too.
 This also necessitated a different approach to how the defraction grating is adjusted.
 It is now adjusted using a single M3 machine screw accessed through the infinity window behind the grating holder.
-The actual turntable I bought is this one from ebay https://www.ebay.co.uk/itm/396515045796

-The M39 enlarger lenses I picked up off ebay for around £20, I have three to choose from:
+The M39 enlarger lenses I picked up off ebay for around £20 each, I have three to choose from:

 - Schneider - Kreuznach 75mm f1:4.0 (used for the collimator)
 - Hoya Super EL 75mm f1:4.5 (used for the camera lens)